 This lawsuit was considered to be a guinea pig case of sorts, in that it was the first Risperdal lawsuit to reach a verdict that was awarded to the family.
 This can potentially affect thousands of other lawsuits that are being brought against Janssen Pharmaceuticals under the same claim.

 What happens next?

 The Pledger family has filed an appeal asking for a new trial for punitive damages.
-Other lawsuits regarding Risperdal have had their verdicts overturned stating conflict of law issue.
+Other lawsuits regarding Risperdal have had their verdicts overturned stating a conflict of law issues.
 Janssen Pharmaceuticals is also considering a second appeal.

 What are my options if I have been affected or know someone who has developed Gynecomastia as a result of using Risperdal?